What is the Aro controversy?

 Unfortunately, according to Nyingma doctrine, there is no useful way to find out whether any terma is “authentic” in this sense.
 No ordinary evidence is relevant.
 The only way to know is to be an omniscient Buddha.

-So, we cannot know whether or not Aro is based on a fake terma.
-However, anyone who says that the Aro terma is definitely fake shows that they don’t know very much about Tibetan Buddhism.
+So, we cannot know whether or not the Aro gTér is “fake” in the traditional sense..
+However, anyone who says that it is definitely fake shows that they don’t know very much about Tibetan Buddhism.
 (Or that they think they are an omniscient Buddha.)

 What was the e-Sangha Aro policy about?

-At one time, e-Sangha allowed its members to say only negative things about Aro.
+At one time, e-Sangha allowed its members to say only negative things about the Aro tradition.
 (Most of these statements were not true).
 Neutral and positive postings were removed, and the posters were banned from the forum.
-After I and others objected to this policy, e-Sangha disallowed all discussion of Aro (but retained most of the old negative postings).
+After I and others objected to this policy, e-Sangha disallowed all discussion of the lineage (but retained most of the old negative postings).

 OK, I don’t get it.
 If there is no problem, why the e-Sangha policy?
 Why was there so much anti-Aro stuff there?